 What Is the Significance of the Resurrection of Jesus Christ?

 When Jesus rose from the dead, in the beginning, I only recognized that God had the power of resurrection.
 Afterward, I discovered that this recognition was very superficial and one-sided.
 Actually, the truth of Jesus’ resurrection indicates that Jesus is in fact God Himself.
 It is recorded in Genesis, “And the Spirit of God moved on the face of the waters” (Genesis 1:2).
 “In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1).
 God is of the Spirit.
 From ancient times until eternity, God will exist.
 During the Age of Law, Jehovah God did His work through the Spirit.
 When Jesus came to do His work, since He had to do the work of redemption and there was no way that a spirit could be nailed to the cross, God was incarnated to do His work.
 In the New Testament of the Bible, the Lord, “Believe you not that I am in the Father, and the Father in me?”
 (John 14:10).
 Jesus’ words clearly indicate that Jesus is Christ, God in heaven, the Son and the Father.
 In the past, even though we would call out “ ” daily, we did not know what Christ meant.
-We would shout that Jesus is the incarnate God yet all along we did not understand what means.
+We would shout that Jesus is the incarnate God yet all along we did not understand what incarnation means.
 Even though Jesus said that He is God Himself, we did not understand.
-Recently, I read a book online that said, “The meaning of incarnation is that God appears in the flesh, and He comes to work among man of His creation in the image of a flesh.
-So, for God to be incarnated, He must first be flesh, flesh with normal humanity; this, at the very least, must be true.
-In fact, the implication of God’s incarnation is that God lives and works in the flesh, God in His very essence becomes flesh, becomes a man.”
+Recently, I read a book online that said, “The ‘incarnation’ is God’s appearance in the flesh; God works among created mankind in the image of the flesh.
+So for God to be incarnated, He must first be flesh, flesh with normal humanity; this is the most basic prerequisite.
+In fact, the implication of God’s incarnation is that God lives and works in the flesh, that God in His very essence becomes flesh, becomes a man.”

 These words open up the secret of incarnation to us.
 Externally, Jesus looks like an ordinary person.
 However, spiritually, He is the God of heaven and the Creator of all things.
 God’s incarnation is essentially God embodying flesh and coming to earth to do His work.
 Therefore, the truth of Jesus being nailed to the cross and resurrecting is the revealing of the Lord’s spirit to man and not what we imagine as the death of Jesus on the cross.